The Podium (sports facility)

 The Podium Powered by STCU is a 135,000 sqft indoor multi-use sports facility located in Spokane, Washington, United States.

-It is located in the North Bank area of Riverfront Park, just east of the Spokane Veterans Memorial Arena.
-It is directly south of an under construction American football and soccer stadium.
+It is located in the North Bank area adjacent to Spokane Veterans Memorial Arena and One Spokane Stadium.
+The arena is north of Downtown Spokane and Riverfront Park.

 History

 Planning

 In an effort to expand Spokane's footprint in the sports tourism industry, proposals to build a sportsplex in the city began in the early 2000s.
 A development plan was later formed in 2014 with the goal of building an indoor multi-sport complex.
 A report issued by Gonzaga University around this time estimated that a sportsplex could bring an additional $33 million of tourism spending into the region annually.

 The Spokane Public Facilities District (SPFD), which was tentatively identified as the agency that would own and operate the sportsplex, then paid for a study to investigate the feasibility of such a venue in Spokane.
 A draft of the study, performed by Florida-based Sports Facility Advisory, was released in October 2015 and confirmed the economic viability of the project.
 The study projected the project to generate more than $101 million in economic impact in its first five years of operation.

 In September 2015, three local construction companies submitted proposals to compete for the contract to construct the sportsplex, which was procured under a design–build contract method.
 The contract was not awarded until 2018, in part due to uncertainty in the project's program and funding.